CeejayInTech/Climate_Agric_Analysis_Prediction/README.md

 # Climate_Agric_Analysis_Prediction

-# Climate Change Impact & Agriculture Analysis

-## About Dataset
+## About the Dataset

-### Subtitle: Understanding and Utilizing Weather Data
+### Subtitle: Understanding and Utilising Weather Data

 ## Introduction:

-Climate data plays a crucial role in our daily lives and various industries, from agriculture to transportation and emergency preparedness.
+Climate data is crucial in our daily lives and various industries, from agriculture to transportation and emergency preparedness.
 Understanding and effectively utilizing weather data can help individuals and organizations make informed decisions, improve safety, and optimize operations.

 ## Column Data:

 #### Year	: Year of the recorded info

-#### Country	: Country
+#### Country: Country

-#### Region	: Regions of recorded country.
+#### Region: Regions of recorded country.

-#### Crop_Type	: The Various types of crops used for the predictive Analysis.
+#### Crop_Type: The Various types of crops used for the predictive Analysis.

-#### Average_Temperature_C	: The average temperature of the regions of country, year.
+#### Average_Temperature_C	: The average temperature of the regions of the country, year.

-#### Total_Precipitation_mm	: The Total precipitation recorded of regions of a country, year.
+#### Total_Precipitation_mm	: The Total precipitation recorded for regions of a country, for a year.

 #### CO2_Emissions_MT	: The Carbon emissions in each region of a country, year.

-#### Crop_Yield_MT_per_HA	: The Amount of crop yiels by hectatre in a region of a country, by year.
+#### Crop_Yield_MT_per_HA	: The Amount of crop yields by hectare in a region of a country, by year.

 #### Extreme_Weather_Events	: the number of extreme weather events in a region of a country, by year.

-#### Irrigation_Access_%	: The Percentage of Irrigation Access on recorded crop type in a region, by year.
+#### Irrigation_Access_%: The Percentage of Irrigation Access on recorded crop type in a region, by year.

-#### Pesticide_Use_KG_per_HA	: The amount of Pesticide used in Kg by Hectatre.
+#### Pesticide_Use_KG_per_HA: The amount of Pesticide used in Kg per hectare.

-#### Fertilizer_Use_KG_per_HA	: The amount of Fertilizer used in Kg by Hectatre.
+#### Fertilizer_Use_KG_per_HA: The amount of fertiliser used in Kg per hectare.

-#### Soil_Health_Index	: The measure of the overall health and quality of of soil, assessing its physical, chemical and biological properties to improved crop yield.
+#### Soil_Health_Index: The measure of the overall health and quality of of soil, assessing its physical, chemical and biological properties to improved crop yield.

-#### Adaptation_Strategies	: The methods of adaptation strategies used to optimize yield and Soil health Index.
+#### Adaptation_Strategies: The methods of adaptation strategies used to optimize yield and the Soil health Index.

-#### Economic_Impact_Million_USD : The economic impact of yield in a region of a country by year.
+#### Economic_Impact_Million_USD: The economic impact of yield in a region of a country by year.

 ## Weather Data Sources: Kaggle